 We are required to put information online as to how we have used the funding to support pupils’ progress and participation in PE and sport.
 This includes details of sporting provision as well as curriculum details.
 This enables parents, carers and others to be fully aware of the PE and sporting opportunities Wallington Primary provides.

 The Sport Premium funding is allocated to each individual school by the payment of a lump sum.
 Schools with over 17 pupils are allocated a lump sum fund of £8,000 and then £5.00 per child in Y1-Y6.

 Funding for Wallington Primary:

-For outlines plans on how this money will be spent please click here.
+For detailed plans on how this money has been spent with evaluation please click here.

 For a detailed report on how this money was spent click here.